-Earlier this month, we posted a blog but, we have more to say about turkey.
+Earlier this month, we posted a blog with facts but, now we have even more to say about turkey.
 And we have photos from Ashley’s home kitchen to show you how she made an easy no brine turkey.

-We talked about trying your turkey different each time you cook it.
-So we are going to show you what Ashley did this week.
+We talked about preparing your turkey different each time you cook it.
+Now we are going to show you what Ashley did this week.

 Here’s a quick and easy solution if you don’t have time, space or interest in brining a turkey: